MicrosoftDocs/Hololens/hololens/hololens-updates.md

 Active hours identify the period of time when you expect the device to be in use.
 Automatic restarts after an update will occur outside of the active hours.
 The specified range will be counted from the active hours start time.
 You can use MDM, as described in [Configuring active hours with MDM](/windows/deployment/update/waas-restart#configuring-active-hours-with-mdm).
 MDM uses the Update/ActiveHoursStart and Update/ActiveHoursEnd and Update/ActiveHoursMaxRange settings in the Policy CSP to configure active hours.

 - [Update/ActiveHoursEnd](/windows/client-management/mdm/policy-csp-update#update-activehoursend) - This value sets the end time.
-There is a 12-hour maximum from start time.
+There's a 12-hour maximum from start time.
   - Supported values are 0-23, where 0 is 12 AM, 1 is 1 AM, etc.
   - The default is 17 (5 PM).
 - [Update/ActiveHoursMaxRange](/windows/client-management/mdm/policy-csp-update#update-activehoursmaxrange) - This value sets max number of active hours from start time.
   - Supported values are 8-18.
   - The default value is 18 (hours).
 - [Update/ActiveHoursStart](/windows/client-management/mdm/policy-csp-update#update-activehoursstart) - This value sets the start time.
-There is a 12-hour maximum from end time.
+There's a 12-hour maximum from end time.
   - Supported values are 0-23, where 0 is 12 AM, 1 is 1 AM, etc.
   - The default value is 8 (8 AM).